jimangel/jimangel.io/content/posts/2021-06-20-self-updating-gitops.md

 I wanted to try this using local VMs.
 So I spun up 3 Ubuntu VMs on VMware Workstation.
 It seems like cheating to use a cloud provider for auto-patching.

 In my first attempt, I built the cluster using [kube-spray](https://github.com/kubernetes-sigs/kubespray) because it's production ready with more "batteries included."
-The "batteries included" ended up obscuring some of the configuration; which later came to bite me.
+The "batteries included" obscured some of the configuration, which later bit me.

 {{< tweet user="jimmangel" id="1304925547752026112" >}}

 ### isitstillrunning.com

-Once the infrastructure was stable-ish and auto-updating, I launched a [website: isitstillrunning.com](https://isitstillrunning.com) to track the cluster's progress.
-A script on the control plane would scrape the node and commit the data back in GitHub daily (which then triggers a website build).
+Once the infrastructure was stable-ish and auto-updating, I launched a website: [isitstillrunning.com](https://isitstillrunning.com), to track the cluster's progress.
+A script on the control plane would scrape the node and commit the data back to GitHub daily (which then triggers a website build).

-The cluster ran for **8 months** and survived 2 major releases and a handful of patch releases! :tada:
+The cluster ran for **eight months** and survived two major releases and a handful of patch releases! :tada:

-However, I made a couple mistakes when configuring kubespray and I had to redo the entire project in June of 2021 after everything broke.
-It wasn't only kubespray, it was also...
+However, I made some mistakes when configuring kubespray, and I had to redo the entire project in June of 2021 after everything broke.
+It wasn't only kubespray; it was also:

 ### The 2021 Texas Power Crisis

-In mid-February of 2021, [central Texas lost power](https://en.wikipedia.org/wiki/2021_Texas_power_crisis) for a week impacting millions.
-I was without power and water for 5 days which was longer than the cluster's DHCP leases.
+In mid-February of 2021, [central Texas lost power](https://en.wikipedia.org/wiki/2021_Texas_power_crisis) for a week, impacting millions.
+I was without power and water for five days which was longer than the cluster's DHCP leases.
 Each node in the cluster received a new IP. 🤦

 {{< tweet user="jimmangel" id="1372196855161950216" >}}

 Below is the final screen grab before I took the cluster offline.
-The gaps on the right side is the script failing due to the lack of a working Kubernetes cluster.
+The gap on the right side are when the script fails due to the lack of a working Kubernetes cluster.

 ![](https://i.imgur.com/rDmKoIN.png#center)

 ## We can rebuild it

-With a fresh slate, I chose to automate most of what I did.
-This helps for rebuilding after future failures.
-A couple changes and "lessons learned" that I'm going to add:
+With a fresh slate, I automated most of what I did.
+Automating the build helps for rebuilding after future failures.
+A couple of changes and "lessons learned" that I'm going to add:

-- Use reserved / static IPs
+- Use reserved/static IPs
 - Take etcd backups
-- Use Flux v2 (more of a toolkit then operator)
+- Use Flux v2 (more of a toolkit then an operator)
 - Take Calico out of flux, apply [the Calico CNI file](https://docs.projectcalico.org/manifests/calico.yaml) often
 - Leverage more `helm` and less `kustomize` for automation

 It would have been great to have Calico auto-update based on image tags or repositories, but it became more complex than it was worth for this project.
-Let me know if you have thoughts on how to better handle the CNI!
+Let me know if you have thoughts on how to handle the CNI better!

 ## Create the cluster

 I wrote my own Ansible playbooks because I want know my cluster's exact configuration.
 I also tried to make the playbook easy to read and update.
 By leveraging Ansible, my future changes and maintenance will be a lot easier.

-The Ansible scripts work on any OS but for this project I'm using Ubuntu 20.04 LTS VMs.
-The most important thing is having 3 IPs that we can use for Ansible.
+The Ansible scripts work on any OS, but for this project, I'm using Ubuntu 20.04 LTS VMs.

 > I'm using Ubuntu for (free) [Canonical Livepatch Service](https://ubuntu.com/security/livepatch) which I use to keep our kernel up to date.

 ## Set static IPs

-Let's try to avoid having a natural disaster turn into a technical disaster.
-This depends 100% on your network.
+Let's avoid having a natural disaster turn into a technical one.
+This depends on how your network is configured.
 I use a router from Unifi and can set static IPs through the UI.

 ## Setup Ansible config and access